15 EPIC Books Like The Unhoneymooners

 1. The Love Hypothesis – Ali Hazelwood

-One of our favorite feel-good novels like The Unhoneymooners is The Love Hypothesis by Ali Hazelwood.
-Olive Smith is a third-year PH candidate who has always put her career first.
+One of our favorite feel-good novels like The Unhoneymooners is the Tiktok sensation, The Love Hypothesis by Ali Hazelwood.

 She has analyzed everything about her life and came to the conclusion that she doesn’t believe in long-term relationships.
 However, her best friend is a hopeless romantic who won’t get out of her case.

 In a rash decision to convince her best friend that her love life is fine, Olive kisses the first man she sees.
-This man happens to be Adam Carlson, a well-known hotshot professor who is willing to go along with her “fake boyfriend” plan.

 Despite his reputation for being a grade-A jerk, Adam surprises Olive with how supportive he is when she really needs someone in her corner.